ANNarchy/ANNarchy/docs/intro/Installation.rst

 For CUDA:

-    * the CUDA-SDK is available on the official website: https://developer.nvidia.com/cuda-downloads (we recommend to use at least a SDK version > 6.x)
+    * the CUDA-SDK is available on the official `website <https://developer.nvidia.com/cuda-downloads>`_ (we recommend to use at least a SDK version > 6.x)

 The version requirement on Sympy is rather new and may not be available on all distributions.
 The Python packages would benefit strongly from being installed using ``easy_install`` (provided by setuptools) or ``pip`` (to be installed through ``setuptools``)::